mkdecisiondev/devdocs/aws/advanced-topics/webpack/webpack.md

-# Setting Up Webpack in a Repository
+# Setting Up Webpack in a Node.js Repository

 When using AWS, it is useful to write functions and designate resources in a local repository, then to use a command line script to deploy functions and set up the resources with the relevant AWS services all at once.
 This can be done with AWS's CloudFormation service via the AWS command line interface (CLI).
 However, before you can use CloudFormation in this way, it is important to have the repository set up to use Webpack with a Babel loader.
-This tutorial will cover the steps to do that.
-Setting up CloudFormation to actually deploy to Lambda will be the subject of a future tutorial.
+This tutorial will cover the steps to do that in Node.js.
+Setting up CloudFormation scripts to actually deploy to Lambda will be covered in [this](../introduction-to-cloudformation/introduction-to-cloudformation.md) guide.

 ## Babel